Splitting Guarantees for Prophet Inequalities via Nonlinear Systems: Introduction

-where $\Gamma_{\ell}(x)=\int_x^\infty t^{\ell-1} e^{-t}\, \mathrm{d}t$ is the upper incomplete gamma function.
-Let $\gamma_{n,k}$ denote the optimal approximation ratio for \kipi. {Note that for $k=1$ in~\eqref{ode1}-\eqref{ode3} we recover the Hill and Kertz differential equation.} Our main theorem is the following. \begin{theorem} { For every $k\geq 1$, there exists $n_0\in \NN$, such that for every $n\ge n_0$ we have where $\theta_1^{\star}, \ldots, \theta_k^\star$ are the values for which there exists a solution to the nonlinear system of differential equations \eqref{ode1}-\eqref{ode3}.} \end{theorem} The proof of Theorem \ref{thm:comp-ratio} can be found in Section \ref{sec:LB}.
-We highlight that the lower bound on the approximation ratio given by the nonlinear system is simply obtained by the summation of the $k$ constants that define it.
-For instance, when $k=2$, the two constants for which the nonlinear system has a solution are $\theta_1^{\star}\approx 0.346$ and $\theta_2^{\star}\approx 0.483$, and therefore we get a provable lower bound of $\approx 0.829$ on the optimal approximation ratio for any $n\geq n_0$.
-In Table \ref{tab:table_1}, we report our lower bounds for small values of $k$.
+where $\theta_1^{\star}, \ldots, \theta_k^\star$ are the values for which there exists a solution to the nonlinear system of differential equations \eqref{ode1}-\eqref{ode3}.
+We remark that the lower bound on the approximation ratio given by the nonlinear system in inequality~\eqref{ineq:approximation_informal_result} is simply obtained by the summation of the $k$ constants that define it.
+For instance, when $k=2$, the two constants for which the nonlinear system has a solution are $\theta_1^{\star}\approx 0.346$ and $\theta_2^{\star}\approx 0.483$, and therefore we get a provable lower bound of $\approx 0.829$ on $\gamma_{n,2}$, the optimal approximation ratio for $2$ selections, for any $n$ large enough.

-To prove Theorem \ref{thm:comp-ratio} we employ a dual-fitting approach within our infinite-dimensional linear program.
-Namely, we introduce a dual infinite-dimensional program of \ref{form:LP_dual}, and using the solution of the nonlinear system~\eqref{ode1}-\eqref{ode3}, we explicitly construct feasible solutions for this dual.
-Then, the theorem is obtained by a weak-duality argument, and our optimality result in Theorem \ref{thm:new-LP}.
+To prove inequality~\eqref{ineq:approximation_informal_result} we employ a dual-fitting approach within our infinite-dimensional linear program.
+Namely, we introduce a dual infinite-dimensional program of our exact formulation, and using the solution of the nonlinear system~\eqref{ode1}-\eqref{ode3}, we explicitly construct feasible solutions for this dual.
+Then, the theorem is obtained by a weak-duality argument.
+The details are presented in Section~\ref{sec:LB}.
 We remark that our analysis requires a careful study of the nonlinear system \eqref{ode1}-\eqref{ode3}; which we also provide in Section \ref{sec:LB}.
-The small multiplicative loss $(1-24k \ln (n)^2/n)$ appears when we construct the dual feasible solution and it's needed in our analysis to ensure feasibility in the dual problem; note that this loss vanishes as $n$ grows.
-We note that any feasible solution to our dual program can be implemented using a quantile-based algorithm, and therefore, our lower bounds obtained in Theorem \ref{thm:comp-ratio} can be implemented as such.
+The small multiplicative loss $(1-24k \ln(n)^2/n)$ appears when we construct the dual feasible solution, and it's needed in our analysis to ensure feasibility in the dual problem; note that this loss vanishes as $n$ grows.
+We finally note that any feasible solution to our dual program can be implemented using a quantile-based algorithm; therefore, we can implement an algorithm that has an approximation ratio at least $(1-24k\ln(n)^2/n)\sum_{i=1}^k \theta_i^\star$.

-{ We note that by using our linear programming characterization in Theorem \ref{thm:new-LP}, it is possible to obtain, numerically, the approximation ratio for a fixed value of $n$; for instance, \cite{jiang2022tightness} follow this approach to report numerical bounds for $n=8000$.
-We remark that such values just provide upper bounds on the worst-case approximation guarantees (i.e., when taking infimum over every $n$) and not lower bounds.}